 - There are a considerable number of misconceptions surrounding the recruitment process that tend to confuse and stress rather than enlighten (too many to list, but this one was huge)

 - There are a limited number of avenues at Michigan through which students can a) learn more about IB/recruiting and b) actively demonstrate their interest in IB

-- Preparation resources and materials are largely blocked off to an “exclusive” group of individuals
+- Preparation resources and materials are largely blocked off to specific organizations

 Our hope as an organization is to make headway addressing the above challenges.
 As the process continues to accelerate, we must create an open system to help students identify career interests from an early stage.

 Finally, the amount of mentorship and guidance I received throughout my process — both formally and informally — was really incredible.
 So, this is one way to pay it forward.